 Information on using electronic firing systems to fire your display at the press of a button!

 Firing systems have become hugely popular with consumers in recent years.
 Systems range from around £20 for something that can fire four fireworks through to £100+ for ones that can fire a dozen or more.
-In this article we’ll first look at what firing systems are and how they work.
-Then we’ll get into more detail about how to set up and fire a show remotely.
+In this article I’ll first look at what firing systems are and how they work.
+Then I’ll get into more detail about how to set up and fire a show remotely.

 Table of contents: